New York—July 19, 2011

 In addition to the recognition by U.S. News & World Report, the hospital’s commitment to quality was recognized by Consumer Reports, which rated the hospital the best in New York City for patient satisfaction in a survey of 43 hospitals throughout the five boroughs.
 The New York State Department of Health also found that of the 169 hospitals in New York State that performed hip replacement/revision surgery in 2009, the most recent data available, Hospital for Special Surgery was the only hospital with a statistically lower rate of surgical site infection compared to the state average.

-Currently, physicians from Hospital for Special Surgery’s Sports Medicine and Shoulder Service perform in official capacities for major professional sports teams including the Super Bowl XLII Champion New York Football Giants, New York Mets, New York Knicks, Nets Basketball, New York Liberty Basketball and New York Red Bulls Soccer.
+Currently, physicians from Hospital for Special Surgery’s Sports Medicine Service perform in official capacities for major professional sports teams including the Super Bowl XLII Champion New York Football Giants, New York Mets, New York Knicks, Nets Basketball, New York Liberty Basketball and New York Red Bulls Soccer.
 HSS sports medicine specialists also served on the U.S. Olympic Committee medical staff team that covered the Beijing Games in 2008.

 Another testament to Hospital for Special Surgery’s excellence and consistency is its high ranking in rheumatology.
 Mary K. Crow, M.D., physician-in-chief and chairman of the Division of Rheumatology explained that, “As specialists in autoimmune and inflammatory diseases, our patients trust us to be able to relieve their pain and to use our expertise to offer individualized recommendations and advice.”
 By integrating the latest research with comprehensive clinical care, Dr. Crow and colleagues work to “provide the best possible outcomes for our patients with challenging diseases such as lupus, as well as those with inflammatory or degenerative arthritis.”